github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 ---
 title: Getting started with your GitHub account
-intro: 'You can configure the different settings in your {% data variables.product.product_name %} account to best suit your needs.'
+intro: 'You can configure the different settings in your {% data variables.product.prodname_dotcom %} account to best suit your needs.'
 versions:
   free-pro-team: '*'
   enterprise-server: '*'
   github-ae: '*'
 ---
-## Part 1: Configuring your {% data variables.product.product_name %} account
+## Part 1: Configuring your {% data variables.product.prodname_dotcom %} account

 As the first steps in starting with {% data variables.product.product_name %}, you'll need to create an account, choose a product that fits your needs best, verify your email, set up two-factor authentication, and view your profile.

-There are several types of accounts on {% data variables.product.product_name %}.
+There are several types of accounts on {% data variables.product.prodname_dotcom %}.
 Every person who uses {% data variables.product.product_location %} has their own user account, which can be part of multiple organizations and teams.
 Your user account is your identity on {% data variables.product.product_location %} and represents you as an individual.

 ### Creating an account
-To sign up for a {% data variables.product.product_name %} account, navigate to https://github.com/ and follow the prompts.
+To sign up for a {% data variables.product.prodname_dotcom %} account, navigate to https://github.com/ and follow the prompts.

-To keep your {% data variables.product.product_name %} account secure you should generate a strong and unique password with more than 16 characters using a password manager, such as [LastPass](https://lastpass.com/) or [1Password](https://1password.com/).
+To keep your {% data variables.product.prodname_dotcom %} account secure you should generate a strong and unique password with more than 16 characters using a password manager, such as [LastPass](https://lastpass.com/) or [1Password](https://1password.com/).

 {% if currentVersion == 'free-pro-team@latest' or enterpriseServerVersions contains currentVersion %}
 {% note %}

-**Note**: Changing your {% data variables.product.product_name %} username in the future can have unintended consequences, like some contributions no longer being attributed to you.
-For more information, see “[Changing your GitHub username](/github/setting-up-and-managing-your-github-user-account/changing-your-github-username#changing-your-username)."
+**Note**: Changing your {% data variables.product.prodname_dotcom %} username in the future can have unintended consequences, like some contributions no longer being attributed to you.
+For more information, see “[Changing your {% data variables.product.prodname_dotcom %} username](/github/setting-up-and-managing-your-github-user-account/changing-your-github-username#changing-your-username)."

 {% endnote %}
 {% endif %}
-### Choosing your {% data variables.product.product_name %} product
+### Choosing your {% data variables.product.prodname_dotcom %} product
 {% data variables.product.prodname_dotcom %} offers both free and paid products, each with a different set of features. {% data variables.product.prodname_free_user %} and {% data variables.product.prodname_pro %} offer features for individual users. {% data variables.product.prodname_team %} offers collaboration and management tools for teams. {% data variables.product.prodname_enterprise %} offers security, compliance, and deployment controls for organizations.

-For more information, see "[GitHub's products](/github/getting-started-with-github/learning-about-github/githubs-products)."
+For more information, see "[{% data variables.product.prodname_dotcom %}'s products](/github/getting-started-with-github/learning-about-github/githubs-products)."

 {% if currentVersion == 'free-pro-team@latest' %}
 ### Verifying your email address